-In the Detail view on the left, click the tab immediately below the view selection buttons.
+1. In the Detail view on the left, click the tab immediately below the view selection buttons.

 - 2. The Detail view shows a list of available data sets. - 3.
-Use the tick boxes to select the data sets to plot.
+Use the check boxes to select the data sets to plot.